-- 4- will have an idea of wildlife management and development methods; - 5- will be informed about the proper and safe use of hunting with a bow or a crossbow equipment; - 6- will have learned certain safety rules applicable to this activity and will be aware of the need to put them into practice on a regular basis; - 7- will be familiar with methods and techniques for hunting game and for handling freshly harvested (hunted) game; - 8- will be acquainted with certain prevention measures associated with the risks linked to the practice of hunting: boat safety, first aid, survival, hypothermia, etc.; - 9- will be aware of the social and economic importance of hunting in Québec, hunting accidents, and preparing the next generation of hunters.
+- 4- will have an idea of wildlife management and development methods; - 5- will be informed about the proper and safe use of airgun and muzzleloader hunting equipment; - 6- will have learned certain safety rules applicable to this activity and will be aware of the need to put them into practice on a regular basis; - 7- will be familiar with methods and techniques for hunting game and for handling freshly harvested (hunted) game; - 8- will be acquainted with certain prevention measures associated with the risks linked to the practice of hunting: boat safety, first aid, survival, hypothermia, etc.; - 9- will be aware of the social and economic importance of hunting in Québec, hunting accidents, and preparing the next generation of hunters.

-The ""Introduction to hunting with bows or crossbows" (IHBC) module includes several lessons and classroom activities dealing with the various notions presented in this manual.
+The "Introduction to Hunting with Firearms" (IHF) module includes several lessons and classroom activities dealing with the various notions presented in this manual.
 There is a written test at the end of the course.
 It seeks to measure the knowledge acquired during this course.
 The instructor may also recommend certain exercises.
 By carrying them out, you will increase your knowledge and achieve the objectives of the module.
-Finally, after the written test, a practical test (described later in the text) will measure the bowhunter's skills only.